quantumstagefx/QS_MHA_batch_scripts/README.md

 ## Using the batch scripts

-In order to make use of the batch script, simply drag and drop your footage video files ontu the shortcut for the relevant script.
+In order to make use of the batch script, simply drag and drop your footage video files onto the shortcut for the relevant script.
 You can drag as many files as you want and the script will go through all of them.

 For Facegood Streamer recordings, or other stereo footage pairs, the script expects pairs of two video files.
 In this case .mov files ending in **_CH_0** for the top camera footage and **_CH_1** for the bottom camera footage.
 You can modify the batch script yourself to fit your capture format and naming convetion.